HOW TO REGISTER

 Abbey House Medical Practice accepts new patients from Daventry and the following surrounding villages:

 |Ashby St Ledgers||Little Everdon||Preston Capes||Whilton Locks|

 |Braunston||Lower Shuckbrugh||Upper Catesby||Willoughby (excludes Onley Park)|

 It is important we can legally identify you before requesting medical records.
-If you don't have the above forms of identification, please speak with Elaine Pate in our Registrations Department or Yvonne Godfrey in our Patient Services Office.
+If you don't have the above forms of identification, please speak with a member of our Patient Service Team for advice.